type1fool/owencode/priv/articles/its_a_match.md

 ### Configuration

 ETS provides a handful of options which we can use to tailor a table to a particular use case.
-We've already made a few choices in `MyApp.Foo`:
+The first option we will consider is the table type.
+Perhaps the two most common table types are `:set` and `:ordered_set`.

 - `:set` means the table will effectively have primary keys.
 Each record will be identified by the value in its key position.
 In ETS, the default key position is `1`, meaning the first element (as opposed to the second element in zero-indexed code).
 We will be storing tuples for reasons that will become clear later, so "first element" here means the first item in each tuple.
 - `:ordered_set` is a `:set` where the rows are sorted by the primary key.
 If you have data with a unique identifier which can be sorted, this is probably the table type you want to use.
-Sorting your tuples before inserting or updating may also improve performance.
+While ETS automatically sorts records as they're added, sorting your tuples before inserting or updating may also improve performance.

 #### Protection & Privacy

-If you are coming from object oriented land, or you are familiar with security best practices in relational databases, you may be wondering why `MyApp.Foo` was initialized with a `:public` table.
+If you are coming from object-oriented land, or you are familiar with security best practices in relational databases, you may be wondering why `Sensitive.Temperatures` was initialized with a `:public` table.
 ETS does support `:private` and `:protected` access, after all.

-Because we expect a high volume of traffic flowing into the table from many Elixir processes, we need a public table.
+Because we expect a high volume of traffic flowing directly into the table from many Elixir processes, we need a public table.
 Otherwise, the table would need to be owned by a single process, likely a GenServer, and we would face the bottleneck issues discussed earlier.
 Because the application supervisor owns the tables following this pattern, they effectively need to be public.

-This allows for simplicity throughout the application as LiveViews, Controllers, and other processes make calls to whatever public functions we define in `MyApp.Foo`.
-Caveat that it does mean any process in your application could list all ETS tables, locate public ones, and wreak some havoc.
-This is a tradeoff which is not acceptible for some data, so factor that into your decisions.
+This allows for simplicity throughout the application as LiveViews, Controllers, and other processes make calls to whatever public functions we define in `Sensitive.Temperatures`.
+I find it best to perform type casting and data validation outside of the functions in these table modules.

+Caveat that `:public` does mean **any process** in your application could list all ETS tables, locate public ones, and wreak some havoc.
+This is a tradeoff which may not be acceptible for some data, so factor that into your decisions.

-#### Baggage with Bags
+#### Baggage

 There are two other table types supported by ETS: `:bag` and `:duplicate_bag`.
 Both may be useful when your data does not have a unique identifier.
 However, limitations emerge over the life of these tables.
 Some ETS functions do not work with these tables, and updates may require three operations: **match**, **delete**, then **insert**.

-For example, imagine an application which consumes temperature readings from some sensors, where timestamps are represented as nanosecond Unix time integers:
+For example, imagine sensor readings are comprised only of `timestamp`, `label`, `value`, `unit`, where timestamps are represented as nanosecond Unix integers:

 ```elixir
 # {timestamp, label, value, unit}